dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/40_Funnels.md

 ## Some important Facts
 - An existing workflow cannot be transformed into a funnel, just on creation time
-- Every funnel layer creates a physical URL (Initially a UUID/v4 will be generated, but you're able to rename them)
+- A Funnel is not able to process the default success management, use a final funnel layer to restore this feature
 - The initial form will be stored within a storage provider.
 By default, a session storage will be shipped, but you're able to create your own storage provider
-- A Funnel is not able to process the default success management, use a final funnel layer to restore this feature
+- Every funnel layer creates a physical URL (Initially a UUID/v4 will be generated, but you're able to rename them)
+- Every funnel layer receives the `SubmissionEvent` object, so you're able to process users data which has been collected via form builders root form
 - Every funnel layer will be submitted as a form.
 If a funnel layer provides some additional form data, it will be stored within the storage provider via `FunnelRuntimeData`
 - After the last channel has been called OR an exception raised, a `funnel_finished` flag will be added to the url.
 This indicates, that the workflow is done and the current storage will be flushed